 Forthspring has a beautiful community garden at the back of the building.
-The garden is a fantastic resource for all the projects within Forthspring and for the local community, in particular since Covid-19 has made outdoor activity safer than indoor activity.
+The garden creates space for nature which encourages biodiversity in a dense urban area.
+The garden is a fantastic resource for all the projects within Forthspring and for the local community, in particular since Covid-19 normalised outdoor activity.
+Some of our participants don’t have gardens or access to outdoor space, so the garden is an invaluable resource for local residents.

 Gardening has many benefits including enhanced well-being, improved dexterity, reduced symptoms of anxiety and depression, and improved relaxation and satisfaction.
 It also provides social entertainment for those gardening in groups.